Spy Kids 2: The Island of Lost Dreams (soundtrack)

-Spy Kids 2: The Island of Lost Dreams (Music from the Dimension Motion Picture) is the soundtrack to the Spy Kids 2: The Island of Lost Dreams, which is the second instalment in the Spy Kids franchise and the sequel to Spy Kids.
+Spy Kids 2: The Island of Lost Dreams (Music from the Dimension Motion Picture) is the soundtrack to the Spy Kids 2: The Island of Lost Dreams, which is the second installment in the Spy Kids franchise and the sequel to Spy Kids.
 The film score was co-written by director Robert Rodriguez and the predecessor's composer John Debney, which infuses a mix of rock, pop, and indie rock, and songs performed by Alan Cumming and Alexa Vega.
 The score was released through Milan Records on August 6, 2002.